stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Ben Aaronovitch.
 Oh, *The Edge Chronicles*, which are great.
-I've got, you know, *His Dark Materials*, Douglas Adams.
+I've got, you know, the *His Dark Materials*, Douglas Adams.
 Oh, I've got *The Dark Forest* and *The Three Body Problem* from Cixin Liu.

 #### TIM